MiCasa-HomeKit/MiCasa/README.md

 ## Goal
 The goal of MiCasa is the provisioning of a HomeKit Bridge, such that devices not supported by HomeKit can also be integrated with the same.
 Homebridge is another project that has exactly the same goal.
-The advantage of Homebridge is its maturity as well as the vast number of available plugin.
-It disadvantage: It's developed using Node.js.
-Running Homebridge on a Raspberry Pi 1 Model B with 510MB of RAM is a performance hog; it requires about 15-20 minutes to launch Homebridge with all the plugins (in my case six plugins).
+The advantage of Homebridge is its maturity as well as the vast number of available plugins.
+Its disadvantage: It's developed using Node.js.
+Running Homebridge on a Raspberry Pi 1 Model B with 512MB of RAM is a performance hog; it requires about 15-20 minutes to launch Homebridge with all the plugins (in my case six plugins).

 MiCasa is developed in Swift which is compiled to native code and hence should run a lot faster.
 The disadvantage as of now is the fact, that